With Lent fast approaching, I realize that it is time to update my resource lists.

 Eco-Palms: The University of Minnesota Center for Integrated Natural Resources and Agricultural Management (CINRAM) is working together with the Rainforest Alliance TREES program and Smartwood to certify palms harvested from the forests of Mexico and Guatemala for sale to Christian congregations in the United States and Europe.

-The Oil Lamp has shared several helpful links to sites that suggest ways to incorporate a carbon fast into your Lenten practices.
 I particularly enjoyed this link recommended by Archbishop Thabo Magkoba, of the Anglican Environmental Network in South Africa: A Carbon Fast for Lent from 2016.
-An updated version is available for 2020 here from the St. Dennis Parish.
-They also have some good basic suggestions for a carbon fast here.
+An updated version from 2020 comes from the St. Dennis Parish.

-Earth Ministry’s LeAnne Beres wrote this helpful article about taking a Carbon fast a couple of years ago which includes links to other great resources.
+Earth Ministry’s LeAnne Beres wrote this helpful article about taking a Carbon fast which includes links to other great resources.

 Looking for A Devotional?